shumutun/bluescape/README.md

 <ExpectedResult>    - True or False.
 ```

-The regexp that is used to parse a code filename:
+The regex pattern that is used to parse a code filename:
 ```console
 .*_(True|False)\.txt
 ```